Jake Adam York

 Jake Adam York (August 10, 1972 – December 16, 2012) was an American poet.
 He published three books of poetry before his death: Murder Ballads, which won the 2005 Elixir Prize in Poetry; A Murmuration of Starlings, which won the 2008 Colorado Book Award in Poetry; and Persons Unknown, an editor's selection in the Crab Orchard Series in Poetry.
 A fourth book, Abide, was released posthumously, in 2014.
 That same year he was also named a posthumous recipient of the Witter Bynner Fellowship by the U.S. Poet Laureate.

 Life

 York was born in West Palm Beach, Florida, in 1972 to David and Linda York, who worked respectively as a steelworker and history teacher.
 Shortly after York's birth, his parents moved with him back to Alabama, where five generations of their families had lived.

 York grew up with his brother Joe in Gadsden, Alabama, where the family lived in a rural house.
 York was a big fan of rap music, including LL Cool J and Run DMC, and covered their joint bedroom in posters of his favorite rappers.

 York graduated from Southside High School in Gadsden in 1990.
-That year he started at Auburn University, where he eventually earned a B.A. in English.
+That year he started at Auburn University.
+Initially an architecture student, he switched majors to English after attending a poetry reading with R. T. Smith, who was the university's Alumni Writer in Residence at the time.
+York eventually earned a B.A. in English.
 He received his M.F.A. and Ph.D. in creative writing and English literature from Cornell University.